Required: Sovereignty & Statehood

 Mode of instruction

-The course uses a variety of teaching methods, including (interactive) lecturing, student presentations, class discussion, debate and legal case problems.
-Teaching materials include both primary (constitutional texts) sources and secondary readings.
+The course uses a variety of teaching methods, including lecturing, student presentations, class discussion, debate, and legal case problems.
+Teaching materials include both primary sources (such as constitutional texts and court judgments) and secondary readings.

 Oral presentation on the topic of the case study, weeks 1-7 (15 %)